How To Create A Nature Scene Using Photoshop CS5

-Photoshop tutorials are great way how to learn Photoshop basic or create amazing photo effects.
+Photoshop tutorials are a great way how to learn Photoshop basic or create amazing photo effects.
 Time to time we publish Web3mantra’s stuffs experiments with Adobe Photoshop.
 This time we again want to give you chance learn something new.
 This Photoshop tutorial is for beginners to learn some easy features.
-So in this tutorial we will show you the process of creating a simple nature scene in Adobe Photoshop.
-We will work with Photoshop version CS5 to do this tutorial, but it will work in any variation of Photoshop without too much changing.
+So in this tutorial, we will show you the process of creating a simple nature scene in Adobe Photoshop.
+We will work with Photoshop version CS5 to do this tutorial, but it will work in any variation of Photoshop Photo effects without too much changing.
 As always this is what you will be creating.

 Final image Preview

 Start out by creating a new document 1010*790.
 (If you would like to use this as a background you can make it bigger).

 Leave the background white for now as we will be working in various stages of black and white before adding color.